JuneKelly/radsticks/README.md

 # Getting started

-To start the radsticks server:
+To start the jetcan server:

 - run ```npm install``` to install the required node packages
 - run ```bower install``` to install front-end libraries